 What you need to know: Stated Value

-Unfortunately, there are many misunderstandings about the meaning of stated value.
-Many insurance agencies use stated value and agreed amount interchangeably for Ferrari insurance quotes and policies.
+Unfortunately, there are many misunderstandings about the meaning of stated value policies.
+Many insurance agencies use the terms stated value and agreed amount interchangeably for Ferrari insurance quotes and policies.
 However, this usage is incorrect.

 Stated amount means the insurer pays the lower amount of either

 - Repair costs or

 - the vehicle’s actual cash value